 Let the block heat slowly from cold to around 200 °F, approximately 15 minutes.

 Then increase the heat to medium and let the block heat for another 15 minutes.
 You may notice some water accumulating at the edges.
 This is normal and will evaporate providing the block is warming slowly.
 If heated too fast, this internal moisture will expand and cause cracks in the block.

 It’s actually essential to allow the block to reach high heat before adding food.
-Any cooler, and the food will not sear and instead will take on too much saltiness, a classic rookie error with salt block cooking.
+Any cooler, the food will not sear, and instead will take on too much saltiness, a classic rookie error with salt block cooking.